Image SEO: 6 Advanced Optimization Strategies

 Implementation and Best Practices

 Navigate to your website’s .htaccess file and set appropriate caching policies for your image files.
-Aim to balance offering updated content and benefiting from browser caching.
+Aim to strike a balance between offering updated content and benefiting from browser caching.

 Here’s an example of coding that you would need: